barrettotte/Pokemon-Teams/README.md

 An introductory VueJS app to record Pokemon teams used across various games and/or playthroughs.

+This was made to mess around with VueJS and is not a production level application.
+It runs locally for a single user.
+I really just wanted to focus on frontend with this project.

 ## Project Goals
 * Introductory Vue Project